venkat-ranganathan/projects/C_Programming/Lab3/README.md

 ### SUMMARY

-< Provide a short description of your program's functionality, no more than a couple sentences >
+< There are two parts to the lab: Part 1 is printing the msb of a given decimal number & Part 2
+ converts a decimal to a binary and prints it in the correct order if the decimal is even, and reverse order if decimal is odd>

 ### KNOWN BUGS AND INCOMPLETE PARTS

-< What parts of the project you were not able to complete >
+< Somehow everything works >

 ### REFERENCES

-< List any outside resources used >
+< Class lecture tips and google >

 ### SUBMISSION

 By submitting this lab project, you confirm that you have followed the course guidelines and policies as well as the academic honesty policy.

-< Submission date >
+< 10/11/2022 >

-< Your name >
+< Venkat Ranganathan >